-The world renowned OPERA mask is a low-level light therapy LED facial mask which provides a multitude of skin rejuvenation treatments to the face and neck.
-It also incorporates the use of galvanic currents to further enhance results.
+Low-level light therapy (LED) facial masks provides a multitude of skin rejuvenation treatments to the face and neck.

 - Skin rejuvenation